knightsUCF/CarRacing/Log.md

+# Road Boundaries

+Perhaps we can have a simple road boundary like a sidewalk which naturally will collide and flip the car at high speeds.
+At lower speeds the player might get some leeway, so they can ride over the sidewalk, but not much further, or out of bounds.

 # Next Steps

 So we have some basic movement on the car, a world, and incoming vehicles.
 So we are getting the basics down.